wptinysolution/media-library-tools/README.txt

 * By attachment ID: `[tsmlt_download_button id='123' text='Download Now' /]`
 * By direct URL: `[tsmlt_download_button url='https://example.com/file.pdf' text='Download PDF' /]`
 The button forces a browser download prompt and works with images, PDFs, audio, video, archives, and documents.

+-- REGENERATE THUMBNAILS --

+= How do I regenerate all image thumbnail sizes in WordPress? = Go to **Media > Media Tools > Regenerate Thumbs** and click **Start Regenerating**.
+The plugin processes your entire media library in batches of 10 images at a time, regenerating every registered thumbnail size for each image.
+A real-time progress bar shows total images, processed count, succeeded, and any errors.
+This is useful after changing image sizes in your theme, installing a new page builder, or adding new registered sizes.

+= Does regenerating thumbnails delete old unused thumbnail files? = Yes.
+When regenerating, the plugin automatically detects and deletes orphaned thumbnail files — size variants that exist on disk but are no longer registered as active image sizes.
+This frees up disk space without any manual cleanup.
+After regeneration finishes, you can also click **Check Rubbish Files** to scan for any remaining orphaned files.

+= Can I stop the thumbnail regeneration partway through? = Yes.
+Click the **Stop** button at any time.
+The progress bar turns amber to indicate a stopped state, showing exactly how many images were processed before stopping.
+You can then click **Restart from Beginning** to start over, or navigate to the Rubbish Files page to clean up already-processed orphans.

+= What should I do if some images fail during thumbnail regeneration? = Any failed images are listed in the error log below the progress bar.
+Each error shows the filename and the error message.
+You can dismiss individual errors or all at once.
+Common causes are unreadable files, unsupported file types, or insufficient server memory for very large images.
+Check your server's PHP `memory_limit` setting if you see repeated failures.

+-- EMPTY DIRECTORIES --

+= How do I find and delete empty folders in my WordPress uploads directory? = Go to **Media > Media Tools > Rubbish Files**.
+The page includes an **Empty Directories** section that lists all empty folders found in your uploads directory.
+You can delete them one by one or click **Delete All Empty Directories** to remove them all at once.
+Empty directories are commonly left behind after deleting media files, switching themes, or removing plugins.

 -- GENERAL --